Testicular Pain (cont.)

 enlargement of the prostate gland is a common cause.

-Torsion of a testicular appendage: This is a common cause of
+Torsion of a testicular appendage: This self-limiting condition is a common cause of

 testicular pain in younger boys, with most cases occurring between the ages of 7